 Register now for Conservative Yeshiva Online Learning.
 Students of all Hebrew levels and Jewish learning backgrounds are welcome.
 Students should be self-motivated and willing to devote 1-2 hours per week to study.
 Hevruta – study with a partner – is strongly encouraged for all students including those with no prior experience in hevruta study.
 Conservative Yeshiva Online students have set up hevruta study in person, by phone, and even via Skype.
 The Conservative Yeshiva’s course management system makes online learning easy and fun!

-Registration: To register, please click here and select the ‘online’ option as your choice of program.
+Registration: To register for the class, please click here for the Conservative Yeshiva on-line registration system, and choose “Online” for your choice of program.
 Follow the instructions for completing the application.
 Alumni of the Conservative Yeshiva, please email firstname.lastname@example.org to register.

-Please share this announcement!
-For more information about the course or about on-line learning with the Conservative Yeshiva, please contact Rabbi Gail Diamond at email@example.com or see the FAQ below.
+For more information about the courses or about online learning with the Conservative Yeshiva, please contact Rabbi Gail Diamond at email@example.com.